branchwelder/SoftSysEsotericEmus/README.md

 **Project Website**

-For more background, videos, and examples, check out the project site [here](https://hannahtwiggsmith.github.io/SoftSysEsotericEmus/).
+For more background, videos, and examples beyond the installation and usage instructions below, check out the project site [here](https://hannahtwiggsmith.github.io/SoftSysEsotericEmus/).

 ## Authors